Databases by Subject: Geography

 Full-text access to journals published by the International Water Association including: Journal of Water and Health, Water Policy, Water Science & Technology, Water Science & Technology: Water Supply, Journal of Water Supply: Research & Technology - AQUA, Journal of Hydroinformatics.

-Provides access to orthophotography data from 1998-2011 and LiDAR data from 2005-2011 for Pima County by the Pima Association of Governments.
+Access orthophotography data from 1998-2015 and LiDAR data from 2005-2015 for Pima County by the Pima Association of Governments.
 The orthophotography data is provided as zipped .tif and .tfw files and the LiDAR data as .las files.
 Requires GIS software to view and analyze the data.
-Data was purchased in collaboration with the Schools of Geography and Development and the School of Natural Resources and the Environment.
+Data was purchased in collaboration with the School of Geography and Development and the School of Natural Resources and the Environment.
 Questions?
-Contact Chris Kollen at email@example.com.
+Contact Chris Kollen.

 Sanborn Fire Insurance maps with GIS information that enables users to locate data by address or geographic coordinates.
 It also allows users to layer maps from different years on top of each other and over modern street, satellite, and hybrid layers using an integrated map API or by importing into GIS tools.
 Covers: Baltimore, Maryland; Boston, Massachusetts; Charlotte, North Carolina; Chicago, Illinois; Detroit, Michigan; Los Angeles, California; Miami, Florida; New York, New York; Newark, New Jersey; Philadelphia, Pennsylvania; Richmond, Virginia; Seattle, Washington.
 Time frame varies by the city.

 ProQuest Statistical Insight (formerly LexisNexis Statistical Universe) is a comprehensive source for federal statistics.
 Also indexes and provides abstracts to US (ASI), state and local governments (SRI), and privately published and international and intergovernmental statistical sources (IIS) from 1973-present.